-Photography near industrial, military or government buildings is illegal, including oil fields.
-Religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet as it is forbidden by the Muslim culture.
+Photography near industrial, military, or government buildings is illegal, including oil fields.
+Religious customs should be respected, particularly during the month of Ramadan when eating, drinking, and smoking during daylight hours should be discreet.
+This is because it's forbidden and punishable by law.
 It is important to carry identification at all times.

 Become our Kuwait Travel Expert